Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Upper bounds: learning Gaussians mixtures via compression schemes

 In this short section, we give an illustrative use of our compression framework to prove an upper bound of $\widetilde{O}(kd/\eps^2)$ for the sample complexity of learning mixtures of $k$ axis-aligned Gaussians in the realizable setting.
-The next section gives a much more general argument that works for general Gaussians in the agnostic setting.
+The next section gives a general argument for arbitrary Gaussians in the agnostic setting.